 Why Turn a Pool Into a Pond

 You might be wondering why you would want to turn your swimming pool into a pond.
 Well, it actually makes a lot of sense.

 Many people love to fish.
 A day at the lake or ocean means fresh fish and seafood right?
 But what about all the pollutants that enter our natural waters in the United States – oil, waste, and so on?

 I don’t know about you, but I don’t want to eat anything that swims in contaminated water, even if they do say it is safe to eat.
 After all, I grow my own food so why not raise my own fish?

-When you turn a swimming pool into a pond, you gain that ability to raise your own fish.
+When you turn a swimming pool into a pond, you gain the ability to raise your own fish.
 Not only that, but think about other life that will present itself.
-Frogs, tadpoles, lizards, as well as new plants, mosses, and ferns will even flourish there.
+Frogs, tadpoles, lizards, as well as new plants, mosses, and ferns, will even flourish there.

 You can float vegetables and herbs (aquaponics) in your pond.
 That’s a whole other post though for later.
 Right now, let’s talk about how to get started turning a swimming pool into a pond.

 The first thing you must do is stop putting any chemicals into the pool.
 What will happen is that over time the chlorine and any other chemicals in the pool will disappear.
 In turn, you will be left with a pool of green water and algae.